 - Salmonella - A type of bacteria that’s commonly associated with food poisoning.
 Symptoms usually include diarrhoea, vomiting and stomach cramps

 - Shigellosis - An infection caused by Shigella bacteria.
-Symptoms can include diarrhea, fever, stomach cramps.
-In many cases Shigellosis can resolve in under seven days.
+Symptoms can include diarrhoea, fever and stomach cramps.
+In many cases, Shigellosis can resolve in less than seven days

 Some of these illnesses can be caught by consuming contaminated food or water, or by touching contaminated surfaces.